KarlisKV/CS-107-Pacman/CONCEPTION.md

 ---

 #### 📦 java/ch/epfl/cs107/play/game/superpacman/leaderboard
+     Both these classes are linked to a leaderboard, have them together strengthens the structure of the project.

 <a id="GameScore"></a>
 > **(Class) [GameScore.java](java/ch/epfl/cs107/play/game/superpacman/leaderboard/GameScore.java)** - implements Serializable.java
 > Represents all the statistic from a finished game.